-For the 2013 to 2014 planning period, PJM paid MISO and NYISO a combined \$44.3 million for redispatch on the designated M2M flowgates, and for the first ten months of the 2014 to 2015 planning period PJM has paid MISO and NYISO a combined \$25.1 million.
+For the 2013 to 2014 planning period, PJM paid MISO and NYISO a combined \$44.3 million for redispatch on the designated M2M flowgates, and for the the 2014 to 2015 planning period PJM paid MISO and NYISO a combined \$33.2 million.
 The timing of the addition of new M2M flowgates may reduce FTR funding levels.
 MISO's ability to add flowgates dynamically throughout the planning period, which were not modeled in any previous PJM FTR auction, may result in oversold FTRs in PJM, and as a direct consequence, reduce FTR funding.

 FTRs were paid at 100 percent of the target allocation level for the 2014 to 2015 planning period.
 Congestion revenues are allocated to FTR holders based on FTR target allocations.
-PJM collected \$1,278.5 million of FTR revenues during the first ten months of the 2014 to 2015 planning period, and \$1,819.5 million during the 2013 to 2014 planning period.
+PJM collected \$1,457.1 million of FTR revenues during the 2014 to 2015 planning period, and \$1,819.5 million during the 2013 to 2014 planning period.
 Congestion in January 2014 was extremely high due to cold weather events, resulting in target allocations and congestion revenues that were unusually high for 2014.
-For the first ten months of the 2015 planning period, the top sink and top source with the highest positive FTR target allocations were the Northern Illinois Hub and Western Hub.
-The top sink with the largest negative FTR target allocation was the Western Hub.
+For the 2014 to 2015 planning period, the top sink and top source with the highest positive FTR target allocations were the Northern Illinois Hub and Western Hub.
+The top sink with the largest negative FTR target allocation was the Western Hub and the top source with the largest negative FTR target allocation was the Western Hub.

-One of the main causes of the 2014 to 2015 planning period revenue adequacy was PJM's more conservative treatment of constrained facilities in the FTR Auction model, including outages and closed loop interfaces, designed to reduce revenue inadequacy, which resulted in a reduction of ARR allocation quantities.
+This high level of revenue adequacy was primarily due to actions taken by PJM to address prior low levels of revenue adequacy.
+PJM's actions included PJM's assumption of higher outage levels and PJM's decision to include additional constraints (closed loop interfaces) both of which reduced system capability in the FTR auction model.
+PJM's actions led to a significant reduction in the allocation of Stage 1B and Stage 2 ARRs.
 For the 2014 to 2015 planning period, Stage 1B and Stage 2 ARR allocations were reduced 84.9 percent and 88.1 percent from the 2013 to 2014 planning period.
-The result of this change in modeling is that available FTR capacity decreased for the planning period.
+The result of this change in modeling was also that available FTR capacity decreased for the planning period.
 This decrease resulted in an increase in FTR nodal prices for the Annual FTR Auction.
-Allocated ARR target allocations are based on the average of the four round Annual FTR Auction prices, so ARR target allocations increased due to the conservative modeling.
-The result of this is fewer available ARRs to allocate, but an increased dollar per MW value to held ARRs, as seen by the total ARR target allocations in Table 13-12 and the dollars per MW increase in Figure 13-16.
+The result was fewer available ARRs, but an increased dollar per MW value for those ARRs.
+The results are in the total ARR target allocations in Table 13-18 and the dollars per MW increase in Figure 13-18.

-Table 13-12 presents the PJM FTR revenue detail for the 2013 to 2014 planning period and the 2014 to 2015 planning period.
+Table 13-18 presents the PJM FTR revenue detail for the 2013 to 2014 planning period and the 2014 to 2015 planning period.